gxshub/mopmc/README.md

 This build is known to work on Ubuntu 20.04 LTS.

-Before starting, Storm and its _dependencies_ are installed required to be installed.
-See the Storm [documentation](https://www.stormchecker.org/documentation/obtain-storm/build.html) for the detailed installation procedure.
+Before starting, install Storm and its _dependencies_ from source code.
+See the Storm [documentation](https://www.stormchecker.org/documentation/obtain-storm/build.html) for the installation procedure.
-This project is built with CMake (which is in Storm's dependences).
+This project is built with CMake (which is included in Storm's dependences).

 <!-- This project uses cmake which should be bundled with Ninja.
 If Ninja is available you will be able
 to make use of the convenient configurations and build script.-->